564263820/json2xls/README.md

 **Custom title and body**

-default only support one layer json to generate the excel. if you want custom it, you can write the `title_callback` function and `body_callback` function, the pass them in the `make` function. for the `body_callback`, you just need to care one line data's write way.
+default only support one layer json to generate the excel, the nested json will be flattened. if you want custom it, you can write the `title_callback` function and `body_callback` function, the pass them in the `make` function. for the `body_callback`, you just need to care one line data's write way.